chai155/Go-ad/README.md

 ```-parallel``` keyword argument represents the number of parallel jobs.
 By default the value is 10.
 A positive integer number can be passed to override the default value.

 ### Compulsory arguments:
-One or more strings separated by space, which represent the domain of the URL has(ve) to be passed as arguments.
+One or more strings separated by space, which represent the URL or the domain of the URL has(ve) to be passed as arguments.

 ### Output:
 One or more URL(s) and their corresponding MD5 hash values of responses will be printed on the console.